-- continue to commercialize DEXTENZA in the United States; - continue to develop and expand our sales, marketing and distribution capabilities for DEXTENZA and any of our products or product candidates; - continue to pursue the clinical development of DEXTENZA for additional indications; - continue ongoing clinical trials of our product candidates OTX-TKI (in both Australia and the United States), OTX-TIC, OTX-CSI and OTX-DED and to evaluate DEXTENZA in pediatric subjects following cataract surgery in accordance with the FDA's post-approval requirement; - initiate a planned Phase 2 clinical trial for our product candidate OTX-TIC; - conduct research and development activities on, and seek regulatory approvals for, DEXTENZA and OTX-TIC in certain Asian countries pursuant to our license agreement and collaboration with AffaMed Therapeutics Limited, or AffaMed; - continue the research and development of our other product candidates; - seek to identify and develop additional product candidates, including through additional preclinical development activities associated with our front-of-the-eye and back-of-the-eye programs; - seek marketing approvals for any of our product candidates that successfully complete clinical development; - scale up our manufacturing processes and capabilities to support sales of commercial products, our ongoing clinical trials of our product candidates and commercialization of any of our product candidates for which we obtain marketing approval, and expand our facilities to accommodate this scale up and any corresponding growth in personnel;
+- continue to commercialize DEXTENZA in the United States, including the planned commercial launch of DEXTENZA for the treatment of ocular itching associated with allergic conjunctivitis in the first half of 2022; - continue to develop and expand our sales, marketing and distribution capabilities for DEXTENZA and any of our products or product candidates; - continue ongoing clinical trials of our product candidates OTX-TKI (in both Australia and the United States), OTX-TIC, and OTX-DED and our ongoing clinical trial to evaluate DEXTENZA in pediatric subjects following cataract surgery in accordance with the FDA's post-approval requirement; - initiate a planned Phase 2 clinical trial for our product candidate OTX-TIC in the fourth quarter of 2021 and a future clinical trial to evaluate DEXTENZA in pediatric subjects with ocular itching associated with allergic conjunctivitis in accordance with the FDA's post-approval requirement; - conduct research and development activities on, and seek regulatory approvals for, DEXTENZA and OTX-TIC in mainland China, Taiwan, Hong Kong, Macau, South Korea, and the countries of the Association of Southeast Asian Nations pursuant to our license agreement and collaboration with AffaMed Therapeutics Limited, or AffaMed; - continue the research and development of our other product candidates; - seek to identify and develop additional product candidates, including through additional preclinical development activities associated with our front-of-the-eye and back-of-the-eye programs; - seek marketing approvals for any of our product candidates that successfully complete clinical development;

-- renovate our existing facilities including research and development laboratories, manufacturing space and office space; - maintain, expand and protect our intellectual property portfolio; - expand our operational, financial, administrative and management systems and personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - defend ourselves against legal proceedings; - increase our product liability and clinical trial insurance coverage as we expand our clinical trials and commercialization efforts; and - continue to operate as a public company.
+- scale up our manufacturing processes and capabilities to support sales of commercial products, our ongoing clinical trials of our product candidates and commercialization of any of our product candidates for which we obtain marketing approval, and expand our facilities to accommodate this scale up and any corresponding growth in personnel; - renovate our existing facilities including research and development laboratories, manufacturing space and office space; - maintain, expand and protect our intellectual property portfolio; - expand our operational, financial, administrative and management systems and personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - defend ourselves against legal proceedings; - make investments to improve our defenses against cybersecurity; - increase our product liability and clinical trial insurance coverage as we expand our clinical trials and commercialization efforts; and - continue to operate as a public company.

-Based on our current plans and forecasted expenses, which includes estimates related to anticipated cash inflows from DEXTENZA and ReSure Sealant product sales and cash outflows from operating expenses, we believe that our existing cash and cash equivalents, as of June 30, 2021, will enable us to fund our planned operating expenses, debt service obligations and capital expenditure requirements through 2023.
+Based on our current plans and forecasted expenses, which includes estimates related to anticipated cash inflows from DEXTENZA and ReSure Sealant product sales and cash outflows from operating expenses, we believe that our existing cash and cash equivalents, as of September 30, 2021, will enable us to fund our planned operating expenses, debt service obligations and capital expenditure requirements through 2023.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.